sirensolutions/kibi/README.md

 specific language governing permissions and limitations under the License.

 To enable index join capabilities, Kibi relies on the the Siren 2 Elasticsearch plugin.
-The Kibi binary distribution includes a pre release of Siren 2 that is licensed exclusively for personal use, development and accredited academic research.
+The Kibi demo distribution includes a pre release of Siren 2 that is licensed exclusively for personal use, development and accredited academic research.
 For a production license of Siren 2 please contact info@siren.solutions .